NREL/EvoProtGrad/docs/getting_started/Trying_out_EvoProtGrad.md

 ```python
 prot_bert_expert = evo_prot_grad.get_expert('bert', temperature = 1.0, device = 'cuda')
 ```
 The default BERT-style PLM in `EvoProtGrad` is `Rostlab/prot_bert`.
 Normally, we would need to also provide the model itself and its tokenizer.
 When using a default PLM expert, we automatically pull these from the HuggingFace Hub.
-The temperature parameter rescales the expert scores but only matters when composing multiple experts.
+The temperature parameter rescales the expert scores and can be used to trade off the importance of different experts.
 For masked language models like `prot_bert`, we score variant sequences with the sum of amino acid log probabilities by default.

 Then, we create an instance of `DirectedEvolution` and run the search, returning a list of the best variant per Markov chain (as measured by the `prot_bert` expert):